Wrocław–Poznań railway: Modernisation

 Since 2010 PKP PLK has led the modernisation of railway line E59 between Wrocław and Poznań.
 The project is co-financed by the European Union.
 As a result of the works, the line speed will be increased up to 160 km/h and thereby travel time on the section between Wrocław and Poznań will be 75 minutes (for the fastest trains).
 In addition, the stations Leszno and Poznań will be the two local traffic control centres.
 Completion of the work was planned for 2014, but is expected to last until 2020.
 Along with modernising the tracks, stations are being improved and sound barriers are being built.

-Usage

-The line is used by the following service(s):